 Foreshadowing examples with imagery

-Peele wastes no time when it comes to foreshadowing.
+Peele wastes no time when it comes to giving the audience (and read) and example of foreshadowing.
 In the establishing shot of Us the audience is shown a commercial for “Hands Across America.”
 Wrought with vintage imagery, we see people holding hands, united in their quest for peace.

 Towards the end of the commercial, we see an image of red paper figures holding hands, while a voiceover says the line “this year, six million people will tether themselves together.”

 While it may not seem to make sense to the audience at first, we later learn that the commercial directly influenced Red, the antagonist of the film.
 Eventually it would lead to the uprising of the Tethered.

-This is also a good example of indirect foreshadowing, as these clues don’t click into place until the Tethered are shown holding hands on the boardwalk later in the film.
+This is also a good indirect foreshadowing example.
+These clues don’t click into place until the Tethered are shown holding hands on the boardwalk later in the film.
 But when that happens, we realize that the commercial we saw in the beginning holds real meaning in this story.

 Another important foreshadowing example comes from the same establishing scene.
 When the television screen goes black, we see the reflection of our protagonist, Adelaide.
 This reflection establishes the idea of duality, a very important theme throughout the film.

 In a more literal sense, this reflection foreshadows the twist ending — that the Adelaide we see as a protagonist has actually been her shadow doppelgänger all along.
 Peele plays with shadows and reflections throughout the film, giving the audience subtle clues that the characters may not always appear to be who they say they are.

 Foreshadowing through imagery may seem daunting, but can be a highly effective tool for your script.
 Think outside the box and create images in the action lines.
 Showing can be just as effective as telling.

 What They Say

 Foreshadowing examples with dialogue

 We've seen how imagery can be used to foretell later events.
 But what are examples of foreshadowing using dialogue?
 You can place information that will be useful later into conversation and seemingly offhand commentary.